 the government if they apply and are selected for a residency here.
 To reach

-this institute you walk past a sports centre along a four-lane traffic congestion
+this institute you have to walk past a sports centre and along a four-lane traffic congestion

 open door policy.